quickr

 declare(type(x = double(n)),

-algorithm within the family of Hidden Markov Models (https://en.wikipedia.org/wiki/Viterbi_algorithm).
-Here,
+The Viterbi algorithm is an example of a dynamic programming algorithm within the family of Hidden Markov Models (https://en.wikipedia.org/wiki/Viterbi_algorithm).
+Here, quick() makes viterbi() approximately 50 times faster.

 slow_viterbi <- function(observations, states, initial_probs, transition_probs, emission_probs) {